ndsev/zserio/doc/ZserioUserGuide.md

 Shows the version of the Zserio tool.

+**`-withCrossExtensionCheck|-withoutCrossExtensionCheck`**

+Enabled/disables cross extension check, which causes that the checking phase is executed for all available extensions.
+By default is enabled to simplify to write portable schemas.

 **`-withRangeCheckCode|-withoutRangeCheckCode`**

 Enables/disables code for range checking for fields and parameters (integer types only).
 By default is disabled.